bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 ## Connecting mints over lightning

-Speaker 1: 00:21:27

-User one requests lightning invoice A from LSP three and then two.
+User one requests Lightning invoice A from LSP3 and then two.
 So this is what user one meant to That's the LSP right there.

 Speaker 2: 00:21:36